 One of them is that, like guitar players, you generally need to keep your fingernails varying lengths to avoid jabbing yourself in the eye when you put the lenses in.

 Another is that if, like me, you suffer from dry eyes, not only is your lens wearing time curtailed but your eyes also need a bit of extra care sometimes to keep them looking fresh.

 I’ve tried quite a few eye drops over the years and also a variety of drops and wetting solutions to make wearing my lenses a little easier so I like to think I was the ideal tester for Collyre Bleu Eyelights by Verseo.

 Verseo Eyelights are eye drops sold as a packet of 10 sterile, single-doses.

 These drops are, I should add, suitable for everybody – an added bonus is you can use them as a contact lens wearer which you can’t with many other brands of eye drops, particularly those which also claim to have an anti-redness action.

-The solution’s ingredients include distilled Cornflower (renowed for its astringent, decongestant and anti-redness properties) and Chamomile water (which has a soothing, calming and refreshing action).
+The solution’s ingredients include distilled Cornflower (renowned for its astringent, decongestant and anti-redness properties) and Chamomile water (which has a soothing, calming and refreshing action).